 Find organizations in your community who can help you organize rides.
 Many organizations that work with vulnerable populations likely won’t approve of any outreach directly to the individuals who they serve.
 Reach out to the proper organization officials to create the strongest partnerships.
 Here are a few places to start.

 Once your funding is in place and your partnerships are established, it is time to order trishaw(s).
 Reach out to Copenhagen Cycles to walk through the different models and get a quote.
-Trishaws ship from Denmark and can take several months to arrive, so plan your chapter rollout schedule accordingly.
+Trishaws ship from Denmark and can take 8-12 weeks to arrive, so plan your chapter rollout schedule accordingly.
 Here are a few other things to consider as you order:

 Build out a support kit for your trishaw(s).
 This can be stored in a pannier on the rear rack, or the storage compartment under the bench of select models.
 We suggest including: